BirchKwok/lynsedb/docs/tutorials/indexing.md

 result = collection.search(query, k=10, nprobe=20)
 ```

-For IVF, `nprobe` is the number of clusters to scan.
-Higher values improve
+For IVF and SPANN, `nprobe` is the number of clusters to scan.
+Higher values
-recall and increase latency.
+improve recall and increase latency.

 Starting values: